homeymusic/mami.codi.R/README.md

 ### Uncertainty

-The model is quantized and the uncertainty is introduced when converting wavelength and frequency ratios to rational fractions using the Stern-Brocot tree with variance $\sigma^2$.
+The model is quantized and the uncertainty is introduced when transforming wavelength and frequency ratios to rational fractions using the Stern-Brocot tree with variance $\sigma^2$.

 $$\Delta \omega \Delta k \ge \frac{1} {2}$$